 Data from the most recent Istation administration must be used to determine the MLSS Layer of Reading Interventions a student will need.
 All students scoring at Level 1 in Istation should be provided with MLSS Layer 3 intensive interventions, along with MLSS Layer 1 and 2 Interventions.

-Students struggling in reading should have an Academic Improvement Plan (AIP) developed through the SAT process as required under 22-2C-6.
+2020 NM MLSS Manual Page 33 of 91 Students struggling in reading should have an Academic Improvement Plan (AIP) developed through the SAT process as required under 22-2C-6.
 Decisions regarding recommending a student for the Student Assistance Team (SAT) require accurate data and information from more than one source.